rasmartins/typemux/docs/index.md

 }
 ```

-From this single schema, TypeMux generates:
+From this single schema, TypeMUX generates:
 - GraphQL schema with types, queries, and mutations
 - Protocol Buffers (proto3) with services and messages
 - OpenAPI 3.0 specification with paths and schemas